 This doesn’t mean that a POC is the same as the prototype, because, as we said earlier, a POC uses off the shelf parts mostly, a prototype doesn’t.

 Is Proof of Concept Valuable?

 Yes POC is valuable and you should/have to do it.
-It’s common to hear the above question, specially from new hardware start ups that have a hard time sticking to standard processes to develop their new ideas.
+It’s common to hear the above question, especially from new hardware startups that have a hard time sticking to standard processes to develop their new ideas.

 Allow us to explain why POC is valuable.

-- The development of a proof of concept can help product owners identify technical and logistical problems that can get in the away to success.
+- The POC development can help product owners identify technical and logistical problems that can get in the away to success.

 - It’s also a good way for organizations to have the opportunity to conduct internal reviews of the product they’re working on while reducing unnecessary risks.

 - A proof of concept also gives interested parties the opportunity to evaluate design options at the very beginning of the development cycle.